asifashraf80/spring-boot-microservice-mongodb/README.md

 # Spring Boot based microservice with MongoDB backend

 ## Introduction
-This application contains a microservice with 2 APIs:
+This application contains a microservice with following APIs:
 	1) API to add a new Student record with first name, last name and department name.
 	2) API to retrieve all the student records.
+	3) API to retrieve student records with pagination based on the given page size.
+	4) API to filter student records by firstName, lastName and/or department.

 ## Technologies/Libraries Used